0

 Bukhari

 5:2 does not imply that there is only one sacred month.
-In the same way that the following verse does not imply that that there is only one man:
+Rather it is talking about the genus or about any one of the four.
+This does not imply that there exists only one in the same way that the following verse does not imply that that there is only one man:

 ولقد خلقنا الإنسان ونعلم ما توسوس به نفسه ونحن أقرب إليه من حبل الوريد